Google Blocks Largest Web DDoS Cyberattack Ever - ExBulletin

 Cloud Armor had already blocked the attack traffic, so the targeted workload was still functioning normally.

-“Over the next few minutes, the scale of the attack began to decrease, eventually ending after 69 minutes.
-Perhaps the attackers were willing to incur significant costs to carry out their attacks while still achieving the desired impact.
-We may have decided not to,” the company said.
+“Over the next few minutes, the attack began to decrease in size, eventually ending after 69 minutes.
+We may have determined that we were not getting the

 The geographic distribution and types of insecure services used to generate the attacks are consistent with the Meris family of attacks.